schoolofdevops/openshift-labguide/chapters/index.md

-# Openshift Lab Guide
+# Openshift Tutorial

-Welcome to the Openshift Course  by School of Devops
+Welcome to the Openshift Tutorial  by School of Devops

 This is a Lab Guide which goes along with the Docker, Kubernetes and Openshift courses conducted by School of Devops.